 One of the core pillars of the Automotive 30% Club strategy is ‘Pull Through’, i.e. ensuring that women are pulled through the promotional pipeline into leadership roles.
-Learn how JP Leadership Coaching’s group coaching programme, Advance 250, has been specifically designed to encourage pull through, from this case study at two Automotive 30% Club members:
+Learn how JP Leadership Coaching’s group coaching programme, Advance 250, has been specifically designed to encourage pull through, from this case study of two Automotive 30% Club members:

 Case Study – JCT600 and Marshall Group